quinnwai/data-structures-and-algorithms/README.md

  -`heapify(int where)`: recursively replaces the child node at `where` with its parent down the treee if child's value is smaller than the parent's value

-*Note: the original directory is located at cse247-s20-students-lab3*